Tropical Cyclone Seroja

-In addition to the information below, we suggest those impacted also visit the DFES Recovery Website, which contains a range of up-to-date resources, including links to financial assistance.
+In addition to the information below, we strongly recommend those impacted also visit the DFES Recovery Website, which contains a range of up-to-date resources, including links to financial assistance.

 BUILDING WORKS AND APPROVALS

-The Shire is currently working through measures to streamline and reduce costs associated with planning and building approvals that would normally apply to building and development applications, to aid with recovery efforts.
+The Shire has introduced measures to streamline and reduce costs associated with planning and building approvals that would normally apply to building and development applications, to aid with recovery efforts.

 There are a number of exemptions that already apply in terms of planning and development approvals for replacement structures that are like-for-like or are temporary measures (please note the exemption may not apply for heritage protected places or those within a bushfire prone area), including:

 - temporary works/accommodation (such as caravans, dongas, temporary grouped dwellings, cafes, shops etc) for an agreed period

 - emergency works to buildings and structures for public safety and maintenance of essential services